 What We Hope to Share

-Seasonal tasks: April: “planning systems” training, greenhouse seeding and care of starts, equipment training, field tillage and prep, seeding and transplanting, fencing, care of live stock.
+Seasonal tasks: April: “planning systems” training, greenhouse seeding and care of starts, equipment training, field tillage and prep, seeding and transplanting.

-May: Greenhouse seeding and care of starts, more field prep, irrigation set-up, transplant and seed, return of livestock to pasture and pastured lambing.
+May: Greenhouse seeding and care of starts, more field prep, irrigation set-up, transplant and seed, forage production.

-June: Greenhouse seeding and care of starts, transplant and seed, harvest for CSA and market, weed control, intensive pasture management, haying.
+June: Greenhouse seeding and care of starts, transplant and seed, harvest for CSA, weed control.

-July: Greenhouse seeding and care of starts, transplant and seed, harvest for CSA and market, weed control, marketing of first lambs.
+July: Greenhouse seeding and care of starts, transplant and seed, harvest for CSA and weed control.

-August: Transplant and seed, harvest for CSA and market, weed control, cover cropping.
+August: Transplant and seed, harvest for CSA, weed control, cover cropping and second crop forage production.

-October: Harvest for CSA and market, cover cropping, farm/equipment maintenance, put-away systems, begin next season’s planning.
+October: Harvest for CSA and winter accounts, cover cropping, farm/equipment maintenance, put-away systems, begin next season’s planning.